-Recalling the relevant provisions of articles 151, 163 and 164 of the United Nations Convention on the Law of the Sea1 and sections 1 and 7 of the annex to the Agreement relating to the Implementation of Part XI of the United Nations Convention on the Law of the Sea of 10 December 1982,2 which address the establishment, membership and functions of the Economic Planning Commission,
+Recalling the relevant provisions of articles 151, 163 and 164 of the United Nations Convention on the Law of the Sea, and sections 1 and 7 of the Annex to the Agreement relating to the Implementation of Part XI of the United Nations Convention on the Law of the Sea of 10 December 1982 which address the establishment, membership and functions of the Economic Planning Commission,

-Recalling also that the Economic Planning Commission should be operational before the approval of the first plan of work for exploitation, so as to be in a position to consider and study, in a structured and systematic way, the impacts on developing land-based producer States, with a view to minimizing their difficulties and assisting them in their economic adjustment, taking into account the work already done by the Preparatory Commission for the International Seabed Authority and for the International Tribunal for the Law of the Sea,
+Recalling also that the Economic Planning Commission should be operational before the approval of the first plan of work for exploitation, so as to be in a position to consider and study, in a structured and systematic way, the impacts on developing land-based producer States, with a view to minimizing their difficulties and assisting them in their economic adjustment, taking into account the work already done by the Preparatory Commission for the International Seabed Authority,

-Considering that the Economic Planning Commission is composed of 15 members, to be elected every five years by the Council from among the candidates nominated by the States Parties,
+Considering that the Economic Planning Commission is composed of 15 members, to be elected every five years by the Council from among the candidates nominated by the States parties,

-Taking note of the reports of the Secretary-General on the operationalization of the Economic Planning Commission issued in 2022 and 2025,3
+Taking note of the 2022 and 2025 reports of the Secretary-General on the operationalization of the Economic Planning Commission,

-Recognizing the critical role of the Economic Planning Commission in supporting the work of the International Seabed Authority, particularly in relation to the potential economic impacts of activities in the Area on affected developing land-based producer States, as well as the establishment and management of the economic assistance fund,
+Recognizing the critical role of the Economic Planning Commission in supporting the work of the Authority, particularly in relation to the potential economic impacts of activities in the Area on affected developing land-based producer States, as well as the establishment and management of the Economic Assistance Fund,

-Recognizing also the advanced stage of the negotiations on the draft regulations on exploitation of mineral resources in the Area and the need to ensure institutional preparedness for the transition to the exploitation phase,
+Recognizing also the advanced stage of negotiations on the draft regulations on exploitation of minerals in the Area and the need to ensure institutional preparedness for the transition to the exploitation phase,

-1. Decides to operationalize the Economic Planning Commission as a subsidiary organ of the Council in accordance with the relevant provisions of the United Nations Convention on the Law of the Sea and the Agreement relating to the Implementation of Part XI of the United Nations Convention on the Law of the Sea of 10 December 1982;
+1. Decides to operationalize the Economic Planning Commission as a subsidiary organ of the Council in accordance with the relevant provisions of the Convention and the 1994 Agreement;

-2. Requests the Secretary-General to prepare, in accordance with established procedures, the necessary arrangements for the election of the 15 members of the Economic Planning Commission by the Council at its thirty-first session, in 2026, and the appropriate arrangements for the Commission to convene from 1 January 2027;
+2. Requests the Secretary-General to prepare, in accordance with established procedures, the necessary arrangements for the election of the 15 members of the Economic Planning Commission by the Council at its thirty-first session in 2026 and the appropriate arrangements for the Commission to convene from 1 January 2027;

-3. Also requests the Secretary-General to include a provision for the Economic Planning Commission in the proposed budget of the International Seabed Authority for the financial period 2027-2028, as a separate part of the budget;
+3. Also requests the Secretary-General to include a provision for the Economic Planning Provision in the proposed budget of the Authority for the financial period 2027-2028, as a separate part of the budget;